 ( Photos by Hannah Siegrist)

-at this point you can plastic wrap it and chill it, freeze it, or roll it
+At this point you can plastic wrap it and chill it, freeze it, or roll it immediately.

 I use Parchment or wax paper, dropping a few drops of water onto the counter first to hold that bottom sheet of paper in place.
 Then, sprinkle a little bit of flour on the bottom sheet and place half the dough ( pressed into a circle shape with my hands) on it.

 Sprinkle the top of the dough with a little flour, and place the top sheet of parchment paper on top of it.